Frequently asked questions

 How will I get to my homestay on the first day?

 For individuals, you are responsible for your own transportation to and from your homestay.
 There are taxis, buses, and the subway at the airport.
 If you are interested in an airport pick-up service, please contact the office for details and prices.
-If you are apart of a group, a car service will deliver you to your homestay from the airport.
-After the first arrival, you are responsible for your own transportation.

 How will I get to my daily destination (school, etc.) from my homestay?

 All visitors take public transportation from their homestays to downtown Boston or your daily destination.
 Public transportation includes bus, subway (T) and commuter rail services.
 All homestays must be located within 15 minutes walking distance of public transportation.
 Please note that it is common for visitors to take more than one type of public transportation.

 It could be a charming Victorian or an apartment.
 Boston is a city filled with homes of all different sizes and shapes.
 We discourage visitors from comparing their homes because each on is different and offers its own amenities.